10 Must-Do Side Trips to Maximize Your First (Or Next) Tokyo Adventure

 Great Buddha of Kamakura, Japan

-Kamakura doesn’t start and end here.
-The former medieval capital of Japan is scattered with Shinto shrines and Buddhist temples that you can start exploring within minutes of hopping off the train at Kita-Kamakura Station.
+Kamakura doesn’t start and end here, though.
+While exploring the former medieval capital of Japan, I stumbled upon several Shinto shrines and Buddhist temples.
+Best of all, you can start exploring them within minutes of hopping off the train at Kita-Kamakura Station.

-The first Kamakura temple awaiting you close to Kita-Kamakura Station is Engaku-ji, a Rinzai Zen temple originally built in the late-13th century.
+The first Kamakura temple I spotted close to Kita-Kamakura Station is Engaku-ji, a Rinzai Zen temple originally built in the late 13th century.

 Engaku-ji in Kamakura

 What stands at Engaku-ji now is, unsurprisingly in earthquake-prone Japan, no longer the original temple.
-The reconstructions, however, are nothing short of impressive.
-A walk around the grounds is the perfect place to start your day in Kamakura.
+The reconstructions, however, still impressed me.
+If you’re looking for the perfect place to start your day in Kamakura, I’d recommend a walk around the grounds.

-After exploring Engaku-ji, sway across the railway tracks towards the Daibutsu Hiking Trail.
-On the way you’ll pass by a couple important temples including Tōkei-ji and Jōchi-ji.
+After exploring Engaku-ji, I swayed across the railway tracks towards the Daibutsu Hiking Trail.
+On the way, I passed by a couple of important temples, including Tōkei-ji and Jōchi-ji.
 Both temple grounds are worth wandering around before setting course for the Daibutsu Hiking Trail.

 Jochi-ji Temple in Kamakura

-The entrance to the Daibutsu Hiking Trail sits near the entrance to Jōchi-ji Temple.
-Following this hiking trail, a 3-kilometre trek through a lush forest, leads to the Great Buddha of Kamakura.
-The walk should take you an hour and a half or less.
+Although it wasn’t easy, I finally found the entrance to the Daibutsu Hiking Trail near the entrance to Jōchi-ji Temple.
+Following this hiking trail, I embarked on a 3-kilometer trek through a lush forest that leads to the Great Buddha of Kamakura.
+The walk should take an hour and a half or less.

 RELATED: How to Spend the Perfect 24 Hours in Tokyo, Japan

 Along the way, you’ll stumble upon a couple of Kamakura’s most impressive Shinto shrines, including Zeniarai Benten Shrine and Sasuke Inari Shrine.
-Opt for a slight detour to explore each of these before continuing along the Daibutsu Hiking Trail towards the Great Buddha.
+I’d recommend opting for a slight detour to explore each of these before continuing along the Daibutsu Hiking Trail towards the Great Buddha.

 Getting to Kamakura

-The easiest (and quickest) way to travel from Tokyo to Kamakura is on the JR Yokosuka line from Tokyo Station.
-The ride to Kamakura takes about an hour and costs ¥890 ($8.75).
-Kita-Kamakura Station, one stop before Kamakura, is the best choice if you want to check out Kamakura’s temple scene.
+The easiest (and quickest) way I found to travel from Tokyo to Kamakura is on the JR Yokosuka line from Tokyo Station.
+The ride to Kamakura takes about an hour and costs ¥950.
+I’d suggest stepping out at Kita-Kamakura Station, one stop before Kamakura, if you want to check out Kamakura’s temple scene.

-As a side note, this outing is probably not the best time to whip out your JR pass to save some money.
-The Japan rail pass is worthwhile in many situations, but short trips in and around Japanese cities isn’t one of them.
-Hold off on activating your JR pass until undertaking a longer journey such as the Tokyo-Kyoto shinkansen.
+As a side note, I wouldn’t recommend whipping out your JR pass to save some money.
+The Japan rail pass is worthwhile in many situations, but short trips in & around Japanese cities aren’t one of them.
+I’d hold off on activating your JR pass until undertaking a longer journey such as the Tokyo-Kyoto shinkansen.

 Hakone

 Want to truly escape into the Japanese countryside while visiting Tokyo?
-Hakone’s your answer.
+Hakone is your answer.

 Lakes and Mountains in Hakone, Japan

 If you’re interested in more active pursuits, Hakone is, thanks to its incredible natural attractions, one of the best places to cycle in Japan.
-Bike rentals are available in town, although a cycling adventure might be better suited for a slightly longer stay in Hakone than a day trip.
+Bike rentals are available in town.
+(Although I’d caution that a cycling adventure might be better suited for a slightly longer stay in Hakone than a day trip.)

 The town of Hakone lies within Fuji-Hakone-Izu National Park.
-The area bubbles with geothermal activity, helping the town’s rise as one of the most popular onsen tourism spots in Japan.
+The area bubbles with geothermal activity, helping the town rise as one of the most popular onsen tourism spots we’ve found in Japan.

 Hakone National Park (6289647779)